aigrowthtools/aigrowthtools.github.io/_posts/2026-05-30-semrush-review-2026.md

 * ✅ Established bloggers in competitive niches — finance, health, tech, travel, software — where keyword selection determines everything

 **SEMrush is probably NOT the right fit if you:**
-* ❌ Have fewer than 10 published blog posts — focus on content creation skills first before investing in advanced SEO tools
+* ❌ Have fewer than 10 published blog posts — learn content creation first before investing in advanced SEO tools
 * ❌ Publish once a month or less with no traffic goals
 * ❌ Are working with a budget under $50/month — SE Ranking at $49/month is a better starting point
 * ❌ Run a purely offline business with no organic search ambitions